JamesHardey/JTodoApp/README.md

 - Start managing your tasks with the day-night theme toggle!

 ## Day-Night Theme Toggle
-The app's day-night theme toggle is located in the settings or preferences section.
+The app's day-night theme toggle is located on the toolbar section.
 It allows you to switch between the light and dark themes according to your preference.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: